DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1, 3-8, 10, 12, 14-17, and 19-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Jain et al. (USPGPUB 2021/0236844 – applicant cited) in view of Lisogurski et al. (USPGPUB 2013/0324809).
-In regard to claim 1, Jain discloses a system for determining levels or concentrations of a substance in a patient's skin based on an optical property of the substance (Figs. 1-5 and associated descriptions), comprising: a computing device comprising a memory, a processor, and a software application stored in the memory of the computing device and configured to run on the processor of the computing device (Fig. 2 and associated descriptions; cellular telephone (cellphone)/ tablet computer… application program (“app”) that can be downloaded and run on the devices, [0041].
-It is inherent that cellphone/ tablet computer has a memory and a processor), [0041]); and a module in communication with the computing device and separated and detached from the computing device (element 10, Fig. 2 and associated descriptions), said module comprising: a data communication capability, wherein the data includes voltage, current, light intensity and/or wavelength information (data or results associated with the optical elements 16/18 and communication capability with the local processor 28, Fig. 2 and associated descriptions); a display screen (elements 20, Fig. 2 and associated descriptions); one or more light sources that provide light which penetrates the patient's skin to a subcutaneous level (elements 16/16’/16’’, Figs. 2-3 and associated descriptions; skin, abstract; [0024]; [0030]); multiple optical pathways that transmit the light from the one or more light sources to two or more areas of the patient's skin, which penetrates the patient's skin to the subcutaneous level and is then reflected and scattered to two or more light sensors that detect the reflected and scattered light originating from the one or more light sources (areas and associated optical pathways under/ between elements 16’/16’’ and sensors 18/18’/18’’, Figs. 2-3 and associated descriptions; [0030-0032]); and a power source (element 38, Fig. 2 and associated descriptions); wherein the module determines the levels or concentrations of the substance in the patient's skin/ a standard numerical reading of the levels or concentrations of the substance in the patient's skin based on a measurement of voltage, current, light intensity, or wavelength from the two or more light sensors (bilirubin level, abstract; [0006-0008]; [0035-0036]; Fig. 5 and associated descriptions) and is configured to transmit the to the computer, via a wireless or a wired connection, the determined bilirubin level readings ([0041]).
+Claims 1, 3-8, 12, 14-17, and 19-21 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Jain et al. (USPGPUB 2021/0236844 – applicant cited) in view of Lisogurski et al. (USPGPUB 2013/0324809 – cited in previous action).
+In regard to claims 1 and 21, Jain discloses a system for determining levels or concentrations of a substance in a patient's skin based on an optical property of the substance (Figs. 1-5 and associated descriptions), comprising/ consisting of: a computing device comprising a memory, a processor, and a software application stored in the memory of the computing device and configured to run on the processor of the computing device (Fig. 2 and associated descriptions; cellular telephone (cellphone)/ tablet computer… application program (“app”) that can be downloaded and run on the devices, [0041].
+It is inherent that cellphone/ tablet computer has a memory and a processor for running the app); and a remote, hand-held device in communication with the computing device and separated and detached from the computing device (element 10, Fig. 2 and associated descriptions; it is noted the device 10 can be held by hand and is remote and separated from the computing device, e.g. cellphone or tablet computer, [0041]), said remote, hand-held device comprising: an external data communication capability (element 24, Fig. 2 and associated descriptions; “app communicates with the phototherapy monitoring device 10 via the wireless communication interface 24 (e.g. a Bluetooth and/or WiFi interface)”, [0041]; element 190, [0088]); a display screen for displaying a standard numerical reading (bilirubin level readings/ standard numerical reading of 120 as illustrated in Fig. 2; display the continuously estimated current bilirubin level, [0038]; element 20, Fig. 2 and associated descriptions); one or more light sources that provide light which penetrates the patient's skin to a subcutaneous level (elements 16/16’/16’’, Figs. 2-3 and associated descriptions; skin, abstract; [0024]; [0030]); multiple optical pathways that transmit the light from the one or more light sources to two or more areas of the patient's skin, which penetrates the patient's skin to the subcutaneous level and is then reflected and scattered to two or more light sensors that detect the reflected and scattered light originating from the one or more light sources (areas and associated optical pathways under/ between elements 16’/16’’ and sensors 18/18’/18’’, Figs. 2-3 and associated descriptions; [0030-0032]) ; and a power source (element 38, Fig. 2 and associated descriptions); wherein the remote, hand-held device is configured to transmit to the computing device, determines the levels or concentrations of the substance in the patient's skin/ a standard numerical reading of the levels or concentrations of the substance in the patient's skin based on a measurement of voltage, current, light intensity, or wavelength from the two or more light sensors (bilirubin level, abstract; [0006-0008]; [0035-0038]; Fig. 5 and associated descriptions) and is configured to transmit the to the computer, via a wireless or a wired connection, the determined bilirubin level readings ([0041])

-Lisogurski teaches an optical physiological sensor system (Figs. 1 and 3 associated descriptions) comprises a sensor/ local module (elements 100 or 312/314, Figs. 1 and 3 and associated descriptions) including optical sensor elements (elements 130/140 and/or 316/318, Figs. 1 and 3 and associated descriptions) configured to generate data including voltage, current, light intensity and/or wavelength information of optical information reflected by the subject’s tissue obtained by the sensors elements (detected optical data associated with voltage, current, light intensity and/or wavelength from detectors 140/318, Figs. 1 and 3 and associated descriptions; optical information reflected by the subject’s tissue, [0094]) and a remote computing equipment (element 326, Fig. 3 and associated descriptions; or processing equipment remote to the system, [0106] and [0129]) configured to receive data from the local sensor/ local module via wired or wireless communication (cables 332/334 or wireless communication, Fig. 3 and associated descriptions; [0099]) wherein the standard numerical reading of the levels or concentrations of the substance in the patient's skin (physiological parameters/ values derived from the optical detections associated with pulse rate, blood pressure, blood oxygen saturation (e.g., arterial, venous, or both), hemoglobin concentration (e.g., oxygenated, deoxygenated, and/or total), any other suitable physiological parameters, or any combination thereof, [0095]), as determined by the remote computing device, is sent from the remote computing device to the sensor/ local module for display on the display screen of the sensor/ local module (element 326, Fig. 3 and associated descriptions; or “processing equipment remote to the system may be used to determine physiological parameters.
+Lisogurski teaches an optical physiological sensor system (Figs. 1 and 3 associated descriptions) comprises a computing device (processing equipment remote to the system, [0106] and [0129]); a remote, hand-held device (element 100 or combination of elements 314/324/312, Figs. 1 and 3 and associated descriptions; it is noted that the device 100 or combination of elements 314/324/312 is remote to the computing device and can be held by hand ) including optical sensor elements (elements 130/140 and/or 316/318, Figs. 1 and 3 and associated descriptions) configured to generate data including voltage, current, light intensity and/or wavelength information of optical information reflected by the subject’s tissue obtained by the sensor elements (detected optical data associated with voltage, current, light intensity and/or wavelength from detectors 140/318, Figs. 1 and 3 and associated descriptions; optical information reflected by the subject’s tissue, [0094]) and the computing device (processing equipment, [0106] and [0129]) configured to receive data from the remote, hand-held device via wired or wireless communication (element 190, Fig. 1 and associated descriptions; [0088] or cables 332/334 or wireless communication, Fig. 3 and associated descriptions; [0099]; it is inherent that the processing equipment determines the physiological parameters using the obtained optical information, [0106] and [0129] being wired or wireless transmitted from the remote, hand-held device, since device 100 or combination of elements 314/324/312 comprises wired or wireless communication and the processing equipment cannot perform the determination functions without detected optical data); wherein the standard numerical reading of the levels or concentrations of the substance in the patient's skin (physiological parameters/ values derived from the optical detections associated with pulse rate, blood pressure, blood oxygen saturation (e.g., arterial, venous, or both), hemoglobin concentration (e.g., oxygenated, deoxygenated, and/or total), any other suitable physiological parameters, or any combination thereof, [0095]), as determined by the computing device, is sent from the computing device to the remote, hand-held device for display on the display screen of the remote, hand-held device (displays 184 or 320, Figs. 1 and 3 and associated descriptions; “processing equipment remote to the system may be used to determine physiological parameters.
 The system may display the determined physiological parameter using a local display (e.g., display 320 of FIG. 3)”, [0106] and [0129]; the calculations/ determinations can be performed by an operating system and one or more applications or software applications for the detected optical information, [0086]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute the data communication and signal processing configuration of local processing and local/ remote display (Jain) with the communication and signal processing configuration of remote processing and local/ remote display as taught by Lisogurski to yield predictable results, since both devices are physiological/ optical systems and one of ordinary skill in the art would have recognized that the configuration as taught by Lisogurski is an alternative equivalent configuration for data communication and signal processing for local display of the calculated physiological parameters/ values and requires significantly less processing power at the sensor/ local module.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute the data communication and signal processing configurations of remote processing (at the hand-held device) and remote display (at the hand-held device) (Jain) with the communication and signal processing configurations of processing (processing equipment remote to the system, [0106] and [0129]) and remote display (at displays 184 or 320 of the hand-held device, Figs. 1 and 3) as taught by Lisogurski to yield predictable results, since both devices are physiological/ optical systems and one of ordinary skill in the art would have recognized that the configuration as taught by Lisogurski is an alternative equivalent configuration for data communication and remote signal processing for display of the calculated physiological parameters/ values at the hand-held device and requires significantly less processing power at the remote, hand-held device.
 The rationale would have been the simple substitution of one known, equivalent element for another to obtain predictable results (obvious to substitute elements, devices, etc.), KSR, 550, U.S. at 417.

 In regard to claim 3, Jain as modified by Lisogurski discloses the one or more light sources are configured to emit blue and green wavelength light ([0031] of Jain).

-In regard to claim 4, Jain as modified by Lisogurski discloses the one or more light sources are configured to emit white light (polychromatic probe light, [0031] of Jain; it is evidenced by Dobson et al., USPN 6,466,807 – cited in previous action, that polychromatic light is white light), and wherein the module further comprises two or more photodiodes or light filters to separate the white light reflected and scattered from the patient's skin into two or more wavelengths of light (bandpass filter(s) and associated photodetectors for detecting green/blue lights, [0031] of Jain).
+In regard to claim 4, Jain as modified by Lisogurski discloses the one or more light sources are configured to emit white light (polychromatic probe light, [0031] of Jain; it is evidenced by Dobson et al., USPN 6,466,807 – cited in previous action, that polychromatic light is white light), and wherein the remote, hand-held device further comprises two or more photodiodes or light filters to separate the white light reflected and scattered from the patient's skin into two or more wavelengths of light (bandpass filter(s) and associated photodetectors for detecting green/blue lights, [0031] of Jain).

 In regard to claim 5, Jain as modified by Lisogurski discloses the two or more photodiodes or light filters are configured to separate the white light reflected and scattered from the patient's skin into blue and green wavelength light (referring to claim 4 above; [0031] of Jain).